Table of Contents[Hide][Show]

 Instead, ask: “What would you like help with?” or “What would you like to know more about?”

-Your readers may even volunteer such information in your blog comments so be sure to keep track of those.
+Your readers may even volunteer such information in your blog comments or on social media so be sure to keep track of those.

 Here are some more specific ways to ask for feedback from your audience.